 Tennessee is a leader in government accountability.
-Through the Department of Audit, the Comptroller’s Office is responsible for ensuring financial integrity in regards to a governmental entity’s financial position and results of operations, compliance with applicable statutes, grant agreements, rules and regulations, and/or its record of efficiency and effectiveness.
+Through the Department of Audit, the Comptroller’s Office is responsible for ensuring financial integrity in regard to a governmental entity’s financial position and results of operations, compliance with applicable statutes, grant agreements, rules and regulations, and/or its record of efficiency and effectiveness.

 The Department of Audit comprises three divisions:

-The department performs its audits in accordance with auditing standards generally accepted in the United States and generally accepted government auditing standards issued by the Comptroller General of the United States in Government Auditing Standards (Yellow Book).
+State Audit and Local Government Audit perform audits in accordance with auditing standards generally accepted in the United States and generally accepted government auditing standards issued by the Comptroller General of the United States in Government Auditing Standards (Yellow Book).

 The Division of State Audit aids the legislature in ensuring that state government is accountable to the citizens of Tennessee.
 State Audit conducts financial and compliance audits, performance audits, information systems audits, attestation engagements, and special studies to provide the General Assembly, Governor, and citizens of Tennessee with objective information about the state’s financial condition and the performance of the state’s agencies and programs.
-The division also audits the state’s Comprehensive Annual Financial Report and the Single Audit Report.
+The division also audits the state’s Annual Comprehensive Financial Report and the Single Audit Report.

 State Audit is organized into three audit sections: